tweissler/Madlan/readme.txt

 Run instructions:
-To create a new state machine you need to create a new class the extends StateMachine, then initialize your machine with new.
+To create a new state machine you need to create a new class that extends StateMachine, then initialize your machine with new.
 Each machine needs to have its starting state initialized using setStartState(<State>).
-You can add accept state by using addAcceptState(<State>).
+You can add accept states by using addAcceptState(<State>).

 Example:
 Class myMachine extends StateMachine {